 Well, it comes down to what the :root

-element actually means: the root element of the HTML document.
-But conceptually, media queries aren't attached to HTML elements at all.
-These declarations are processed while your CSS is being parsed, so it won't know to look to the :root
+selector actually means: the root element of the HTML document.
+Unlike CSS selectors, media queries aren't attached to HTML elements at all; they belong to the global scope.

 If this seems confusing, let's consider a CSS variable like this one on the body